- Making a flat plan and determining a schedule

 - Designing the cover

-(music playing) Hi I'm Nigel French, welcome to designing a photo book.
-In the last few years there's been an explosion in the popularity of photo books as the tools used to create them have become more accessible and increasingly sophisticed.
-In this course, we'll look at what makes a good photo book, and at the choices involved in its creation.
-Whether it's a book of wedding photos, a design portfolio, a family history, or a photo essay with a strong narrative.
-We'll look at choosing and sequencing your photos.
-The arrangement of cropping of images.

-How to include text and captions and technical considerations like image resolution.
+- Hi, I'm Nigel French.
+Welcome to Designing a Photo Book.
+In the last few years, there's been an explosion in the popularity of photo books as the tools used to create them have become more accessible and increasingly sophisticated.
+In this course we'll look at what makes a good photo book and the choices involved in its creation, whether it's a book of wedding photos, a design portfolio, a family history, or a photo essay with a strong narrative.
+We'll look at choosing and sequencing your photos, the arrangement and cropping of images, how to include text and captions, and technical considerations like image resolution.

 We'll also look at the fundamental considerations of size and format of both the photos and the book itself.
-Today as photographers, we have thousands, tens, or even scores of thousands of digital images.
-And a myriad number of ways to display them on screen.
-But there's nothing quite like distilling a collection of photos into a physical book.
-And the satisfaction that comes from leafing through that book and seeing its spine on your bookshelf.
-So let's get started with designing a photo book.
+Today as photographers we have thousands, tens or even scores of thousands of digital images and a myriad number of ways to display them on screen.
+But there's nothing quite like distilling a collection of photos into a physical book, and the satisfaction that comes from leafing through that book and seeing its spine on your bookshelf.
+So let's get started with Designing a Photo Book.